ideapark/career/refs/cloudcomputing/openshift/blog/nopos-platform.md

   5. Make failure and recovery an expected part of *every* aspect of the system
   6. Everything must be configured via an API
   7. Use Kubernetes to run Kubernetes
-  8. Updates have to be no big deal -- if an update isn't pushing a buttion, it's wrong
+  8. Updates have to be no big deal -- if an update isn't pushing a button, it's wrong
   9. Every component has to be easy to monitor and debug, and conversely summarizing and monitoring everything has to also be easy